New and Returning Organization Treasurers:

 Visit https://ers.psu.edu/ to determine how much an individual may request.

 When all other means of payment have been exhausted, a wire transfer may be utilized to transfer funds to an outside vendor.
-Please confer with a full-time ASA staff member to see if your organization meets the criteria to warrant sending a wire transfer.
+Please confer with a full-time ASA staff member to see if your organization meets the criteria for warranting a wire transfer.
 If your organization does meet the criteria, it is your responsibility to work with the vendor to obtain wire instructions in order to complete the transfer (such as account numbers, SWIFT/ABA number, etc.).

-Note: Wire transfers are for emergency purposes only and utilized only after exhausting other payment methods (purchase order, check, etc.).
+Note: Wire transfers are for emergency purposes only and utilized only after exhausting all other methods of payment (purchase order, ASA check, etc.).
+An example of when a wire transfer might be utilized would be for payment of an international hotel that will not accept a foreign check.

 The following information is required to complete a wire transfer:

-- Primary financial institution (where the funds are being wired to).
+- Primary financial institution (where the funds are being wired).

 - Name of institution, address, RT/ABA/Swift number.